José Palma

 José Palma y Velásquez ([xoˈse ˈpalma]: June 3, 1876 – February 12, 1903) was a Filipino poet and soldier.
 He was on the staff of La independencia at the time he wrote "Filipinas", a patriotic poem in Spanish.
 It was published for the first time in the issue of the first anniversary of La independencia on September 3, 1899.
 The poem fit the instrumental tune "Marcha Nacional Filipina" by Julián Felipe, and it has since been the basis for every translation of the Philippine National Anthem.

 Early life

 Palma was born in Tondo, on June 3, 1876, the youngest child of Don Hermogenes Palma, a clerk at the Intendencia Office, and Hilaria Velásquez.
 His older brother was the politician, intellectual and journalist Rafael Palma.

 After finishing his primera enseñanza (first studies) in Tondó, Palma continued his studies at the Ateneo Municipal.
 While there, he gradually honed his skills by composing verses.
 One of his earliest works was La cruz de sampaguitas ("The Cross of Jasmines") in 1893.
-In the same year, he had a brief romantic relationship with a woman named Florentina Arellano, whose parents did not approve of him.